xieguigang/mzkit/README.md

 ![](docs/manual/app_list.PNG)

-3. Then right click on the mzkit, select uninstall, then you can removes mzkit from your windows system
+3. Then right click on the mzkit, select ``uninstall``, then you can removes mzkit from your windows system

 ![](docs/manual/uninstall_right_click.png)